 If you click Edit, the Conditions would look like this:

-The search identifies the objects that will be changed by the action.
-The next step is to set a search for the workflow with the actions to apply on the found object.
+The search identifies the object(s) that will be changed by the action.
 For this case, the search can be the same as set in the conditions.
 This is because we still need to find the subscription product title to be changed.

 These actions will depend on the free trial strategy.
 Here are several examples: